42-Yerevan-Armenia/Exam_Rank_02/README.md

 Type *examshell* in terminal

 - login -> your 42 log
-- pasword -> yout pass
+- pasword -> your pass

 Allow photo check